Nature sounds may ease gambling addiction

-Newswise — Gambling addiction, also called “pathological gambling” and “gambling disorder (GD),” is known to have severe economic, social, mental, and physical consequences on those affected.
-One of the major factors contributing to the development and relapse of this disorder is stress.
-However, studies show that replacing gambling with alternative leisure activities may reduce the likelihood of developing the disorder.
-In recent years, forest bathing, or “shinrin-yoku,” a form of nature therapy, has emerged as an effective and convenient way to alleviate stress.
-In addition, numerous scientific studies have indicated that exposure to nature can lower stress levels and help the body relax.
+Compulsive betting, also known as "pathologic betting" and "gambling affliction (GA)," is recognized for producing significant economic, societal, psychological, and physical ramifications for those impacted.
+Stress is a major contributor to the onset and recurrence of this affliction, according to research.
+Nevertheless, research indicates that substituting betting with alternate recreational activities might reduce the probability of acquiring the condition.
+Recently, forest bathing, or "shinrin-yoku," a type of nature therapy, has surfaced as a successful and convenient method of alleviating stress.
+Additionally, several scientific studies have revealed that exposure to nature can decrease stress levels and assist the body in relaxing.

-In the wake of proposals to introduce commercial casinos in Japan, a research team led by Yoshifumi Miyazaki, Professor Emeritus at the Centre for Environment, Health, and Field Sciences at Chiba University, Japan, sought to explore the potential of nature therapy, particularly insect sounds, in reducing stress responses among individuals with GD.
-The team aimed to compare the physiological and psychological effects of nature and city sounds on patients with GD.
-The research team, which comprised Hiroko Ochiai from the Department of Plastic and Reconstructive Surgery, National Hospital Organization Tokyo Medical Center; assistant professor Harumi Ikei and research fellow Hyunju Jo from the Center for Environment, Health and Field Sciences, Chiba University; and Masayuki Ohishi from Ohishi Clinic, Yokohama, Japan, made their study available online on March 27, 2023, and it is all set to be published in the Journal of Integrative and Complementary Medicine.
+Following proposals to introduce commercial casinos in Japan, Yoshifumi Miyazaki, a Professor Emeritus at the Centre for Environment, Health, and Field Sciences at Chiba University, led a research team to explore the potential of nature therapy, specifically insect sounds, in decreasing stress responses in individuals with GD.
+The team aimed to compare the physiological and psychological impacts of nature and city sounds on GD patients.
+The study was conducted by Hiroko Ochiai from the Department of Plastic and Reconstructive Surgery, National Hospital Organization Tokyo Medical Center; Harumi Ikei, an assistant professor; and Hyunju Jo, a research fellow, both from the Center for Environment, Health and Field Sciences, Chiba University; and Masayuki Ohishi from Ohishi Clinic, Yokohama, Japan.
+The research was made available online on March 27, 2023, and is set to be published in the Journal of Integrative and Complementary Medicine.

-The study recruited 22 Japanese male participants aged between 25 and 60 years with a diagnosis of pathological gambling based on a total score of 5 or higher on the South Oaks Gambling Screen scale.
-The participants were randomized into two groups and exposed to either digital nature sounds of insects or traffic sounds at a city intersection, which were presented in a counterbalanced manner.
-As part of testing the physiological effects of exposure, the autonomic nervous activity of the participants was measured using sensors for heart rate variability, and a near-infrared spectroscopy system was used to measure changes in oxyhemoglobin (oxy-Hb) concentrations in their bilateral prefrontal cortex.
-Participants’ subjective evaluation was done using the modified version of the semantic differential method questionnaire, and the Profiles of Mood States, second edition (POMS2); this formed part of the psychological effects assessment.
+For this study, 22 Japanese male individuals between the ages of 25 and 60, all diagnosed with pathological gambling based on a score of 5 or more on the South Oaks Gambling Screen scale, were recruited.
+The participants were divided randomly into two groups and exposed to either digital nature sounds of insects or traffic sounds at a city intersection in a counterbalanced manner.
+The study aimed to measure the physiological effects of exposure and used sensors for heart rate variability to measure the participants' autonomic nervous activity.
+Changes in oxyhemoglobin (oxy-Hb) concentrations in the bilateral prefrontal cortex were also measured using a near-infrared spectroscopy system.
+To evaluate the subjective effects of the exposure, the participants completed the modified version of the semantic differential method questionnaire and the Profiles of Mood States, second edition (POMS2), which were part of the psychological effects assessment.

-The results of the study strongly indicated that nature-based stimulus exposures induced physiological relaxation and other positive responses among individuals with GD.
-There was a significant decrease in oxy-Hb concentration in the bilateral prefrontal cortex of participants while listening to nature sounds.
-Put simply; it made them feel more relaxed and positive.
-This was corroborated by the low POMS2 negative emotions subscale scores and was attested by improvement in participants’ overall mood, a sense of comfort, and relaxation.
+The study's findings strongly suggest that exposure to nature-based stimuli induced physiological relaxation and other positive responses among individuals with GD.
+Participants showed a significant decrease in oxy-Hb concentration in the bilateral prefrontal cortex while listening to nature sounds, indicating increased relaxation and positivity.
+This was further supported by low scores on the POMS2 negative emotions subscale, and participants reported an overall improvement in mood, as well as a sense of comfort and relaxation.

-Noting the importance of the study, Prof. Miyazaki says, “It has also been reported that people are spending more time at home and are under stress related to the COVID-19 pandemic.
-These circumstances strongly point to the need for familiar relaxation methods.
-The results of this experiment suggest that the auditory stimulation of nature-derived sounds is also beneficial for patients with GD.”
+Prof. Miyazaki acknowledges the significance of the study, stating that it highlights the need for familiar relaxation methods, especially with the current circumstances where people are spending more time at home and are under stress related to the COVID-19 pandemic.
+He adds that the results of the experiment suggest that auditory stimulation with nature-derived sounds can also be beneficial for individuals with GD.

 In all fairness, the findings of this study highlight the importance of nature sounds in managing negative emotional states in patients with GD.